Sharp Bounds in the Latent Index Selection Model: Empirical Application

-For the total ER charges outcome, the fact that complier quantile functions are not ranked implies that the realized treatment effects among some participants are negative; thus some counterfactual average effects could also be negative.
+For the total ER charges outcome, the fact that complier quantile functions are not ranked implies that the realized treatment effects among some participants are negative; \footnote{ In other words, $P ( Y_1 < Y_0 | G = c) > 0$.
+For a detailed discussion of bounds on such ``inequality probabilities'' in the context of health economics, see Mullahy~\cite{mullahy2018}. } thus some counterfactual average effects could also be negative.
 Yet the extrapolated effect $\late(\bp_1,1)$ among the never-treated is even larger than the $\late_{IA} = \late(\bp_0, \bp_1)$ among compliers but smaller than the extrapolated effect $\late(0, \bp_0)$ among the always-treated.
-This is inconsistent with the weaker marginal outcome monotonicity assumption.
+This is inconsistent with the weaker $\mte$ monotonicity assumption.
 The non-monotonicity occurs because (conditional) rank similarity predicts that experiment participants in the extreme upper tail of the total charge distribution have large positive treatment effects, which account for most of the mean effect, and these participants are more highly represented among the never-treated than among compliers.
-While estimated averages of distributions with such high dispersion are noisy, the estimates still suggest a plausible extrapolation story that differs fundamentally from the one obtained by functional form assumptions.
+This finding remains consistent with the adverse selection on health observed by Kowalski~\cite{kowalski2021} because i) adverse selection in health across treatment propensity is distinct from variation in marginal treatment effects (or moral hazard) across treatment propensity, and ii) the finding is driven by the extreme right tail of expenditures among the never-treated, and not a discrepant ranking of mean untreated outcomes.
+Therefore, while estimated averages of distributions with such high dispersion are noisy, the estimates still suggest a plausible extrapolation story that differs from the one obtained by functional form assumptions.
+Summarizing the main novel empirical takeaway, I find that full extrapolations to the never-treated under rank similarity yield a consistently nonnegative treatment effect across a variety of measures of utilization, in contrast to previous findings of a negative treatment effect under a linear extrapolation of the $\mte$ function.